sapph2c/bifrost/docs/usage.rst

   https://127.0.0.1:5000/signup

-Register a user: TODO add image of registration page
+Register a user and login to go to the dashboard

 Running an agent
 ----------------